-\begin{rem} Let $\bm{z}^\text{ideal}\in\RR^G$ be the ideal point of the vector optimization problem in \eqref{vector_optimization_OPT} in the sense that the entries of $\bm{z}^\text{ideal}$ minimize each of the objective functions of the vector optimization problem.
-In other words, one can define
+\begin{remark} For each group $\ell\in\GGG$, let $\bm{e}^\ell\in\RR^G$ be the corresponding standard unit vector and assume that $\PPP_1(\bm{e}^\ell)\in\RR$.
+Then, we may define the ideal point $\bm{z}^\text{ideal}\in\RR^G$ of the vector optimization problem in \eqref{vector_optimization_OPT} as the point obtained by minimizing each component of the objective function, i.e.,

-assuming that $\PPP_1(\bm{e}^\ell)$ is finite for each $\ell\in\GGG$.
-Theorem~\ref{theorem_P1_OPT} allows one to solve $G$ optimization problems with compact feasible sets, namely, the problems $(\ZZZ_1(\bm{e}^\ell))_{\ell\in\GGG}$, to obtain the ideal point of the vector optimization problem in \eqref{vector_optimization_OPT}. \end{rem}